json-schema-org/website/CONTRIBUTING.md

 Generally, pull requests should be made to the `main` branch.

 Most PRs, will be left open for a minimum of 14 days.
 Minor fixes may be merged more quickly once approved by a project member.

+### Markdown Style Guide

+User contributing to doc and other blog pls. have a look at our [custom markdown style guide](https://json-schema.org/md-style-guide).
+This style guide has information of custom markdown tags used by us.

 ## Triage